Teach children about choosing the right food

 Help them create their own healthy eating habits.

 As adults, we get to choose if we are going to eat a candy bar or have an apple.
-If help children to make good choices, most of the time, it will help them to create their own healthy eating habits.
-Michigan State University Extension thinks that it is important for children to have choices when it comes to food.
+If we guide children to make good choices, most of the time, it will encourage them to create their own healthy eating habits.
+Michigan State University Extension believes it is important for children to have choices when it comes to food.

-How do help kids to understand food choices?
-We help to make foods, like fruits and veggies kids friendly by making smoothies or trail mix.
-We also need to be healthy role models.
+How do we guide kids to understand food choices?
+We help by making smoothies or trail mixes, for example, that include kid-friendly veggies and fruits.
+We also need to be a healthy role model for children.
 We can go shopping with children and let them choose healthy foods they’d like to eat.
 We can get creative in the kitchen and get kids involved with helping prepare meals or shopping lists.
 Talk to kids about making nutritious choices.

-Fuel Up to Play 60 recommends a focus on eating nutrient-rich foods, not what not to eat.
+Fuel Up to Play 60 recommends a focus on eating nutrient-rich foods, not what NOT to eat.
 According to extension.org nutrient-rich food includes most fruits and vegetables, low-fat or fat-free dairy foods, lean meats, legumes, and whole grains.
-The Nutrient Rich Foods Coalition helps to clarify what this really means.
-They suggest eating foods from the following list.
+The Academy of Nutrition and Dietetics suggests in Tips for Choosing a Nutrient-Rich Diet making choices from the following list.

 - Brightly colored fruits and 100 percent fruit juices